 Adobe Acrobat Reader is the most widely used cross-platform PDF reader, or well at least until they decided to not support Linux anymore.
-Although it is not the lightest on the system resources, it is reliable and the free version is enough for most of the daily needs.
+Although it is not the lightest on the system resources, it is reliable, and the free version is enough for most of the daily needs.
 It lets you sign PDFs and also fill forms before taking a print out on paper.

 Adobe has stopped supporting Linux.
 The last official Adobe Reader is version 9.5.5 released in 2013.

-Personally, I use LibreOffice Draw for my PDF needs, but every now and then I see formatting issues when I open PDF via LibreOffice Draw.
-That’s when I use Adobe Acrobat Reader and it works flawlessly.
+I use LibreOffice Draw for my PDF needs, but now and then I see formatting issues when I open PDF via LibreOffice Draw.
+That’s when I use Adobe Acrobat Reader, and it works flawlessly.
 There is no magic in it.
 It’s just that the most commonly used PDF creator used worldwide is again from Adobe.
 So it’s their PDF ecosystem they have created.

 Install Adobe Acrobat Reader in Ubuntu and Linux Mint

-Since Adobe no longer supports Linux, you won’t be able to install the latest Adobe Reader in Linux.
-The last available build is version 9.5.5.
+Since Adobe no longer supports Linux, you won’t be able to install the latest Adobe Reader on Linux.
+The last available build for Linux is version 9.5.5.
 I will show you how to install it.
-The installation is tested in Ubuntu 16.04 but should work in Ubuntu 17.04 and Linux Mint 18.1 too.
+The installation is tested in Ubuntu 16.04 but should work on versions above too.

 STEP 1: Launch ‘Terminal.’